 Williams Field Lift Station and Force Mains - These improvements include a 7.0 million gallon per day (MGD) lift station with pumps, motors, piping, valves, odor control unit, channel grinder, 30" gravity sewer, sewer manholes, sewer appurtenances, 49,000 lineal feet of 24" force main and 26,400 linear feet of 6" force main.
-These improvements were completed in June 2024 and were conveyed to the City in August 2024.
-As of the date of this Official Statement, Phase One of the lift station that includes 6" pumps and the 6" force main is complete and in operation.
+These improvements are complete and were conveyed to the City in August 2024.

 Water Campus - Phase 1 Superstition Vistas Water Campus includes one (1) 3.3 million gallon (MG), 200-foot long, 100-foot wide, 23 to 25-foot tall, cast-in-place, buried concrete storage reservoir, a booster pump station that includes four (4) vertical turbine booster pumps and appurtenances, two (2) vertical turbine recirculation pumps and appurtenances, chemical feed system for sodium hypochlorite, one (1) 5,000 gallon hydro pneumatic tank, related yard piping mechanical appurtenances, and related site work.
-These improvements were completed in May 2024 and were conveyed to the City in July 2024.
+These improvements were completed on or about May 2024 and conveyed to the City, or other governmental entities, as applicable, on or about July 2024.